tejuscs/ADBD-Labs/adb-datasafe/datasafe.md

 # Data Safe with Autonomous Dedicated
 ## Introduction
-Data Safe is a unified security control center for your Oracle Autonomous Databases in OCI.
-Data Safe provides security automation to easily detect PII and other sensitive data elements in your autonomous databases, create masked clones for test/dev, assess and monitor user security, centralize audit data and generate security and compliance reports.
+Data Safe is a unified security control center for your Oracle Autonomous AI Databases in OCI.
+Data Safe provides security automation to easily detect PII and other sensitive data elements in your Autonomous AI Databases, create masked clones for test/dev, assess and monitor user security, centralize audit data and generate security and compliance reports.
 Data Safe also works on your on-premises Oracle databases and other OCI database services.

 This workshop walks you through the steps to get started using Oracle Data Safe with ADB Dedicated on Oracle Cloud Infrastructure.